omidfth/UnityUIPersianType/README.md

 This project used RTL.cs

-Features:
+# Features:

 Supports Arabic and Persian for now.

-TODO:
+# TODO:

-Just add "PersianUITextUnityUI" to your Text UI Object and fill "MainText" in this Component.
+Just Add PersianUITextUnityUI to your Text File and Fill MainText in this Component.